nazpashaei/DiCE_2025_08_13/README.md

 #########Parameters
 --data: A list of two data frames:
 *data – A data frame containing gene expression values.
 Gene symbols should be column names, and the last column must  contain class labels (e.g., "Tumor", "Normal").
-*topGenes – A data frame with results from differential expression analysis.
-Expected columns: Gene.symbol, adj.P.Val, and logFC.
+*DE – A data frame with results from differential expression analysis.
+Expected columns: Gene.symbol, P.Value, adj.P.Val, and logFC.

 --regulation_status: A character string indicating which genes to consider based on their regulation status.
 Must be one of:
 "Up": Upregulated genes